microsoft/wpa/.github/analyst_guide_data_validation.md

 ```R
 subject_validate_report()
 ```
 This functions creates a text mining report in HTML based on Meeting Subject Lines for data validation.
-It scans a meeting query and highlights meetings with subjects that include common exlusion terms.
+It scans a meeting query and highlights meetings with subjects that include common exclusion terms.
 It is intended to be used by an analyst to validate raw data before conducting additional analysis.
 Returns a HTML report by default.

 ## Ready to learn more?